AJ Bell includes AJ Bell plc and its subsidiaries.

 - Equity Derivatives

-As detailed on the venue reports we execute low volume business in these financial instruments and the result reflects the fact we only trade in Equity Derivates listed on the London Stock Exchange and issued and traded by Societe Generale.
+As detailed on the venue reports we execute very low volume business in these financial instruments and the result reflects this fact with only a single overseas order being placed.

 - Other Instruments